sinnerschrader/sinnerschrader-reboot/src/cases/test-4.md

 			"text": "in no time for accelerated user data aggregation" },
 		"image": {
-			"mobileSrc": "./assets/images/mobile/audi-constructor-mobile.webp",
+			"mobileSrc": "/assets/images/mobile/audi-constructor-mobile.webp",
-			"tabletSrc": "./assets/images/tablet/audi-constructor.webp",
+			"tabletSrc": "/assets/images/tablet/audi-constructor.webp",
-			"desktopSrc": "./assets/images/desktop/audi-constructor.webp",
+			"desktopSrc": "/assets/images/desktop/audi-constructor.webp",
-			"fallbackSrc": "./assets/images/fallback/audi-constructor.png",
+			"fallbackSrc": "/assets/images/fallback/audi-constructor.png",
 			"altText": "Audi"
 		}
 	},
 	"technology": {
 		"info": {
-			"description": [
-				{
+			"leftSection": {
 				"title": "Performance, ready to accelerate",
 				"text": "Micro Frontend Technology – the new technological and conceptional environment underneath the Audi e-tron online experience made it possible to redefine the company's standards regarding authoring experience, accessibility, and the overall mobile experience."
 			},
-				{
+			"rightSection": {
 				"title": "Setting the pace: from 1 deployment in 3 weeks to 160 deployments in 24 hrs", "text": "What delivers an extensive, yet fast user experience on the one hand, also enables developers to deploy faster than ever – as proven with close to 160 deployments on launch day alone.
 The concept also allows for simultaneous worldwide contribution, our x-functional, x-agency agile team for Audi was working across countries and continents."
 			}
-			]
 		},
 		"images": [
 			{
-				"mobileSrc": "./assets/images/mobile/tech-1-mobile.webp",
+				"mobileSrc": "/assets/images/mobile/tech-1-mobile.webp",
-				"tabletSrc": "./assets/images/tablet/tech-1.webp",
+				"tabletSrc": "/assets/images/tablet/tech-1.webp",
-				"desktopSrc": "./assets/images/desktop/tech-1.webp",
+				"desktopSrc": "/assets/images/desktop/tech-1.webp",
-				"fallbackSrc": "./assets/images/fallback/tech-1.jpg",
+				"fallbackSrc": "/assets/images/fallback/tech-1.jpg",
 				"altText": "Inside auto"
 			},
 			{
-				"mobileSrc": "./assets/images/mobile/tech-2-mobile.webp",
+				"mobileSrc": "/assets/images/mobile/tech-2-mobile.webp",
-				"tabletSrc": "./assets/images/tablet/tech-2.webp",
+				"tabletSrc": "/assets/images/tablet/tech-2.webp",
-				"desktopSrc": "./assets/images/desktop/tech-2.webp",
+				"desktopSrc": "/assets/images/desktop/tech-2.webp",
-				"fallbackSrc": "./assets/images/fallback/tech-2.jpg",
+				"fallbackSrc": "/assets/images/fallback/tech-2.jpg",
 				"altText": "Auto"
 			}
 		],
 		"quote": {
-			"text": [
-				"When it comes to navigating",
-				"the connected world around us, there are no", "shortcuts to the multifaceted challenges",
-				"companies face.
-With curious minds and an", "ethos for knowledge sharing, we don't just", "handle complexity, we give it a big hug."
+			"text": "When it comes to navigating<br />the connected world around us, there are no shortcuts to the multifaceted challenges companies face.
+With curious minds and an ethos for knowledge sharing, we don't just handle complexity, we give it a big hug.", "author": {
-			],
-			"author": {
 				"name": "Sven Schuhwirth",
-				"position": "Head of  Digital Experience / Business, Audi AG" },
+				"position": "Head of  Digital Experience / Business, Audi AG" }
-			"image": {
-				"imgSrc": "/assets/svg/double-quote.svg",
-				"altText": "Double quote"
-			}
 		},
 		"statistics": [